Cargese2023/Cargese2023.github.io/index.md

 Some of the slides of the talks can be found [here](https://github.com/Cargese2023/Cargese2023.github.io/tree/main/slides).

-The program of the school:
+The program of the workshop:

 ![Program1](program1.png)